Tasmanian Tiger: Precious Little Remains

 A feature of the exhibition is a unique buggy rug (for use in a buggy or carriage), presented to the Queen Victoria Museum and Art Gallery and the Tasmanian Museum and Art Gallery, Hobart, by the Federal Group in 2002.
 This is the only known multi-skin rug made from thylacine skins.

-Supported by the Federal Government's Your Community Heritage Program.
+This exhibition is supported by the Federal Government's Your Community Heritage Program.